keptn/keptn.github.io/content/docs/0.2.0/setup-cli/_index.md

 ## keptn create project

-For onboarding a new service, a new GitHub project need to be created first.
-This new project contains branches for the specified stages (i.e., dev, staging, and production), which are defined in a *shipyard* file like the following example:
+Before onboarding a service, a project need to be created.
+A project represents a repository in the GitHub organization that is used by keptn.
+This project will contain a branch for each stage of the multi-stage environment (e.g., dev, staging, and production stage).
+In other words, the separation of stage configurations is based on repository branches.
+To describe each stage, a `shipyard.yaml` file is need that specifies the name, deployment strategy, and test strategy as shown below:

 ```yaml
 stages: